3dlg-hcvc/OPDMulti/README.md

 * Dataset:
     * --data-path `OPDMulti/MotionDataset_h5`
     * --model_attr_path: ` OPDMulti/obj_info.json `
-* Using pretrained model on OPDReal dataset (we use the pretrained model on OPDReal dataset to finetune the model on OPDMulti dataset in our paper): add the following command in the training command:
+* You can add the following command to use the model weights, pretrained on OPDReal dataset.
+We finetune this model on OPDMulti dataset:

   `--opts MODEL.WEIGHTS <PPRETRAINED_MODEL>`

 ## Evaluation
-Evaluate with pretrained model, or your own trained model on val set
+To evaluate, use the following command:

 ```sh
 python evaluate_on_log.py \